cozyss/extension-reading-buddy/README.md

 ## Getting Started

 1. Install Reading Buddy in Chrome
-2. Click the Reading Buddy icon in your toolbar and choose "Settings"
+2. Click the Reading Buddy icon in your toolbar to open the side panel
 3. Connect it to Claude AI by adding your API key
 4. You're all set!

 ## How to Use Your Reading Buddy

+1. Click the Reading Buddy icon to open the side panel
-1. Find some interesting English text you'd like to understand better
+2. Find some interesting English text you'd like to understand better
-2. Select the text with your mouse
+3. Select the text with your mouse
-3. Right-click and choose "Explore Text"
-4. Your Reading Buddy will show you what makes this text special!
+4. The text will automatically appear in Reading Buddy
+5. Click "Explore Text" to see what makes this text special!

 ## Need Help?